odlgroup/odlcuda/README.md

     make pyinstall

-To verify your installation, run (in the odlpp directory)
+To verify your installation, run (in the odlpp root directory)

     py.test